 Due to its straightforward and relatively cheaper design the system can be suitably used for village street lighting or in other similar remote areas, nonetheless this by no means restricts it from being used in cities also.

-The main salient features of this system are:
+Main Features of this system are:

 1) Voltage controlled Charging